Commercial Kitchens: Keeping Your Staff Allergen Aware

 When it comes to food, your ability to prepare, present and dispose of your produce appropriately can be a matter of life or death: The amount of people who suffer from food allergies is on the rise, and as highlighted by the tragic death of a Pret a Manger customer, food safety awareness should be of the utmost concern to commercial kitchen caterers.

-Below, we offer practical tips, as well as a Food Allergens Poster for you to use in your rented Commercial Kitchen, to help you to make sure that your staff fully understand what goes into each of your food products, how these foods should be handled, and how to provide the right information on pre packaged and unpackaged food to the consumer.
+Below, we offer practical tips, as well as a Food Allergens Poster for you to use in your licensed Commercial Kitchen, to help you to make sure that your staff fully understand what goes into each of your food products, how these foods should be handled, and how to provide the right information on pre packaged and unpackaged food to the consumer.

 Train Your Staff

 People asking for clarification on what is in their food aren’t fuss pots.
 You need to be genuinely concerned for your customers’ well being and to help them as far as possible with their food choices.
 To do this you need to make sure that all staff know EXACTLY what goes into EVERY meal and that they understand how allergens work.
 Which is where training comes in.